 How is stamp duty calculated in Queensland?

 The Queensland Office of State Revenue (OSR) calculates how much stamp duty you owe by applying a set transfer duty rate to the ‘dutiable value’ of your property.
 Usually your property’s dutiable value will be its market value or the amount you agreed to pay for the property, whichever one is higher.
-This means that even if you didn’t purchase the property, for example if it was a gift, you may still need to pay stamp duty based on the property’s market value.
+This means that even if you didn’t purchase the property (e.g. if it was a gift or no money was paid), you may still need to pay stamp duty based on the property’s market value.

 If you’re a foreign buyer acquiring residential land, the Queensland Government says it imposes an additional duty on top of the standard transfer duty rate.
 At the time of writing, this additional rate is 7%.